 How do I download a sermon directly to my iOS device (iPod, iPhone, iPad)?

 According to Apple, a documented limitation of iOS is that it will not allow a user to download an MP3 file directly to the device.
-Therefore, we recommend that you download sermons to your desktop or laptop computer and then add them to iTunes.
-Once you sync your iOS device with iTunes, the sermons you have downloaded will be accessible on the device.
+Therefore, we recommend that you use the mobile app or one of the podcasting platforms supported (see links in the sidebar).
+Alternatively, you may be able to add sermons via iTunes and sync them to your device.

 Can you tell me more about Dr. Lloyd-Jones?

 David Martyn Lloyd-Jones (20 December 1899 – 1 March 1981) was a Welsh Protestant minister, preacher and medical doctor who was influential in the Reformed wing of the British evangelical movement in the 20th century.
 For almost 30 years, he was the minister of Westminster Chapel in London.

 Lloyd-Jones was well known for his style of expository preaching, and the Sunday morning and evening meetings at which he officiated drew crowds of several thousand, as did his Friday evening Bible studies.